-All FARA members will receive FARA’s monthly newsletter; The InfoLink.
+All FARA members will receive FARA’s weekly newsletter; The InfoLink.
 The InfoLink contains valuable information on false alarm reduction programs that are working throughout the country, as well as information of specific concern to alarm unit employees, such as mobile security, mergers and acquisitions, industry perspectives, and much more.

 FARA has created over 75 publications to help you institute programs that will reduce false alarms.
 FARA has developed a set of guides and bulletins to help alarm users make an informed decision on an alarm system purchase and use the information to help prevent false alarms.
 The information that FARA has developed for consumers includes a guide for consumers who are purchasing an alarm system, a guide on overall steps one can take to secure a residence and four trifold brochures on false alarm reduction steps for specific types of users (banks, businesses, school, religious facilities and residences).
 FARA has also developed several one page bulletins on a variety of topics including: consumer protection, how to operate your alarm system, dealing with your alarm company, common causes of false alarms and steps you can take to reduce them.

 This information is available to FARA members for use and distribution.
 Members should visit the Members section for more information.
 Members can download these publications from our website.
 Nonmembers can contact a member alarm company or local jurisdiction to receive copies.